JuliaReach/JuliaCon-2021-Workshop-Its-All-Set/README.md

 ## It's all Set: A hands-on introduction to JuliaReach

-Workshop proposal for JuliaCon 2021.
+Watch our workshop at JuliaCon 2021: https://www.youtube.com/watch?v=P4I7pTvQ4nk

 ## Abstract